RyzenZero/RyzenZero/README.md

-- Hola me presento mi nombre completo es Jorge Nicolas Ortéz Vazquez.
+- Hello, my full name is Jorge Nicolas Ortéz Vazquez.
-- Estudie Licenciatura en Ingenieria en Informática.
+- Study Bachelor of Computer Engineering.
-- ¿Porque m gusta la programacion? fue mas que nada por saber y aprender como es el desarrollo de los videojuegos.
+- Because I like programming? it was more than anything to know and learn what the development of video games is like.
-- Sigo aprendiendo por mi propia cuenta, pues me llama mas la atencion el desarrollo de aplicaciones de escritorio, APIS y desarrollo moviles por el momento no.
+- I continue to learn on my own, as the development of desktop applications, APIS and mobile development calls my attention at the moment no.
-- Mi habilidades son basicas (Java, y .Net C Sharp) Visual Studio y NetBeans.
+- My skills are basic (Java, and .Net C Sharp) Visual Studio and NetBeans.
-- Aun no cuento con un portafolio de trabajos, pero en cuanto tenga varios de mis proyectos o practicas los compartire con la comunidad.
+- I still do not have a portfolio of work, but as soon as I have several of my projects or practices I will share them with the community.
-- Mis pasatiempos favoritos son los videojuegos, la musica y tocar guitarra.
+- My favorite hobbies are videogames, music and playing guitar.
 - GamerTag #RyzenZero.